|Elliott Sound Products||Linear Power Supply Design|

 I have reverted to a transformer for this section, rather than the simulated version used before.
 This makes the drawings clearer, and the same depth of analysis will not be performed again this time.
 The capacitor ripple current is unaffected in principle, except that it will be slightly lower for a given VA rating since it is directly related to transformer winding resistance.

 For the example in Figure 5, the AC current in each winding is 1.82A for a 1.47A DC load.
-This is quite close to the ratio of 1.2:1 shown in Table 5, and the difference is readily explained by measurement inaccuracy.
+This is quite close to the ratio of 1.2:1 shown in Table 5, and the difference is the result of normal variations in transformer winding resistance.

 The VA rating for the transformer is the same for bridge and voltage doubler types, but is a little higher for the full wave.
 Despite apparent variations, wasted power is restricted to diodes and transformer winding resistive losses, and this assumes that windings are properly sized in all cases.